 A safe page where all bot and crawler traffic can be sent to.
 Some networks are unable to follow redirects and this is usually the direct landing page URL.

-Tokens can be added to weighted links.
+Tokens can be added to presell links.
 Macro tokens act as tags that track different aspects or parameters of your campaign.
 Tokens from individual networks are passed dynamically and automatically to external tracking systems, and each network supports specific types of tokens.
 Click here for more information on macro tokens.

 3. Fire & Forget®